anuvindhs/GFS-Moo/README.md

 ## GlusterFS for Moodle

- Redundant Storage Pool Using GlusterFS on Debian Servers for moodle [Tweet this](https://twitter.com/intent/tweet?text=GFS Moo - Redundant Storage Pool for Moodle Using GlusterFS on Debian Servers for moodle , a blog by @anuvindhs https://github.com/anuvindhs/GFS-Moo.git)
+ Redundant Storage Pool Using GlusterFS on Debian Servers for moodle

 ### Architecture
 <h2 align="center">